pornin/TestSSLServer/README.md

    ephemeral DH parameters.
 This field is present only if such a cipher suite is supported by the server.

+ - **kxReuseDH**: a boolean value, set to `true` if the server was detected to reuse DH parameters (for DHE or DH\_anon cipher suites).
+   This field is present only if such a cipher suite is supported by the server.
+Note that DH parameters reuse is not guaranteed to be detected, especially in some load-balancing setups.

  - **minECSize**: the size (in bits) of the smallest elliptic curve that the server is willing to use in an ECDHE cipher suite.
 This field is present only if the server supports an ECDHE cipher suite, and takes